 output_types if possible.

-names.
-The actual message descriptor can be looked up either in the
+The actual message descriptor can be looked up either in the linked-in

-linked-in descriptor pool or a filename provided by the caller using
+descriptor pool or a filename provided by the caller using the

-hold the largest number of repeated elements seen in the input
+the largest number of repeated elements seen in the input minibatch.
+(The

-minibatch.
-(The shape is also padded by one to prevent zero-sized
+shape is also padded by one to prevent zero-sized dimensions).
+The actual

 For the most part, the mapping between Proto field types and TensorFlow dtypes is straightforward.
 However, there are a few special cases: